pingram3030/chef-rl/docs/savoury/tuna_mornay.md

 ## Method

-1. Put butter in milk and microwave on high for 3 minutes
+1. Put butter in milk and microwave on high for 3 minutes.

-1. Mix in corn flour 1 table spoon at a time to prevent clumping
+1. Mix in corn flour 1 table spoon at a time to prevent clumping.

-1. Add salt, tuna, corn, peas, cayenne pepper, 80g cheese and mix together
+1. Add salt, tuna, corn, peas, cayenne pepper, 80g cheese and mix together.

-1. Cover with bread crumbs and remainder of grated cheese
+1. Cover with bread crumbs and remainder of grated cheese.

-1. Place in moderate oven and bake until top is brown - approx 15-20 minutes or in a 750w microwave for 12-14 minutes stirring half way
+1. Place in moderate oven and bake until top is brown - approx 15-20 minutes or in a 750w microwave for 12-14 minutes stirring half way.